Layer 2 & private networks

-Latitude.sh servers are configured with a public and a private interface with a Layer 3 network topology by default.
-You can use the Layer 2 feature to change servers to a Layer 2 topology, creating a Private Network.
+Latitude.sh servers are configured with a public and a private interface on a Layer 3 network topology by default.

 Introduction

-Layer 2 packets don't go through the network layer and traffic is not filtered in any way.
+Layer 2 packets don't go through the network layer, and traffic is not filtered in any way.
 Latitude.sh does not charge for traffic from private networks, either inbound or outbound.

 618